alyadyh/amost-app/README.md

 **AMOST** stands for **Ayo Minum Obat Secara Teratur** (_Let's Take Medicine Regularly_).
 It is an Android application that helps individuals take their medicine according to the instructions of medical personnel or even through self-medication practices.

+This code was designed to be able to do cross-platform for future development, while it still run in Android only for the time being.

 ---

 ## 🚀 Features